caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 A named matcher definition constitutes a _matcher set_.
 Matchers in a set are AND'ed together; i.e. all must match.
 For example, if you have both a `header` and `path` matcher in the set, both must match.

-Multiple matchers of the same type may be combined (e.g. multiple `path` matchers in the same set) using boolean algebra (AND/OR), as described in their respective sections below.
+Multiple matchers of the same type may be unioned (e.g. multiple `path` matchers in the same set) using boolean algebra (AND/OR), as described in their respective sections below.